ipoinsights69/frontend/next-app/docs.md

-# IPO Insights - Technical Documentation
+# IPOHut - Technical Documentation

-This documentation provides a comprehensive overview of all components, pages, and their relationships within the IPO Insights application.
+This documentation provides a comprehensive overview of all components, pages, and their relationships within the IPOHut application.

 ## Table of Contents
 1. [Page Structure](#page-structure)